mccombspj/kurumastories/content/honda/honda-1300/MF-RT-Honda-1300-Coupe-9S-1970.md

-<b>Magazine:</b> At the same time when the Coupe 9 was released, the power was reduced by 5 horsepower.
+<b>Magazine:</b> At the same time the Coupe 9 was released, the power was reduced by 5 horsepower.
 Why was the horsepower reduced?

-<b>Irikoshi:</b> The the power drop coincided with the release of the Coupe, but it was not the reason.
-We changed it at the end November last year, including for the sedan.
-The reason we lowered it is that it's said that Honda engines rev well at high speeds but not at low speeds, and that the range we consider to be low-speed torque, for example, around 1500rpm, is actually not that low.
+<b>Irikoshi:</b> The power drop coincided with the release of the Coupe, but was not related to it.
+We made this change at the end November last year, including for the sedan.
+The reason we lowered it is that we heard people saying that Honda engines rev well at high speeds but not at low speeds, and that the torque range we consider to be low-speed, for example, around 1500rpm, is actually not that low.

-We received feedback from users who said they wanted a little more torque at extremely low speeds, when the engine is just off idle, so we made some changes to improve the feel in that area.
-To achieve this, we sacrificed a certain amount of horsepower, but the majority of the change was just to the valve timing...
+We received feedback from users saying they wanted more torque at extremely low speeds, such as when the engine is just off idle, so we made some changes to improve the feel in that area.
+To achieve this, we sacrificed a certain amount of horsepower, but the majority of the change was just in the valve timing...